 Energy Research Team

 Tomi oversees and manages data analytics in the Applied Energy Research Lab (AERLab).
 With more than 10 years of experience in the field of renewable energy, Tomi serves as a knowledgeable mentor to the lab assistants.
-No stranger to solar water heating systems, he previously worked at a local solar heating company researching and developing solar powered electrical and mechanical products.
+Highly skilled in solar water heating systems, he previously worked at a local solar heating company researching and developing solar powered electrical and mechanical products.

-Nicki leads the Applied Energy Research team on the planning and execution of strategic communications.
-Energetic, creative and intuitive, Nicki helps the program reach its knowledge dissemination objectives.
-Previous work at a fast-paced public relations firm equipped Nicki with the experience to effectively communicate with clients, stakeholders and staff to ensure projects remain on track.
-She has extensive experience coordinating logistics and team management for multiple events.
+Nicki leads the AER team on the planning and execution of strategic communications.
+She is dedicated to helping the program share its role in advancing clean energy technologies and services in Atlantic Canada.
+Previous work at a fast-paced public relations firm, equipped Nicki with the experience to communicate clearly and timely with partners, stakeholders and staff.
+She has coordinated logistics and team management for multiple events.

-Jamie coordinates the NSCC Applied Energy Research Lab's (AERLab) student and industry projects, bringing over 30 years of design, procurement and test experience to this task.
+Jamie coordinates the NSCC AER-Lab's student and industry projects, bringing over 30 years of design, procurement and test experience to this task.
 A graduate of the University of Saskatchewan in Mechanical Engineering, Jamie has extensive experience packaging scientific, aerospace and military electronics for use in harsh environments.

 He is well versed in building science, electricity policy and efficiency programs.
 A certified Passive House Designer, he works at the AERLab to demonstrate innovative ways to integrate renewable energy and energy storage systems into the existing built environment.

 Jacob's focus in the AERLab is on micro and smart grid technologies.
 He started his career in the oil and gas sector and moved onto energy efficiency and sustainability.
 With experience in advanced building standards and practices – such as Passive Haus and LEED, he is responsible for testing the functionality and performance of the lab’s containerized and home-model microgrids.